-- A. Agency employees and staff are prohibited from: - 1.
-Receiving, accepting, taking, seeking or soliciting, directly or indirectly, anything of economic or personal value as a gift, gratuity or favor from any person if the staff member has reason to believe the person: - Has or is seeking a contractual, business or other financial relationship with the agency; - Is involved with an operation or activity regulated by the agency; - Has interests which may be substantially affected by the employee's performance or nonperformance of official duties; or - Offered the gift, gratuity or favor because of the employee's ability to influence the activities regulated by the agency. - 2.
-Accepting, maintaining or disbursing agency funds, except as authorized. - 3.
-Working on behalf of the agency with any person who has a contractual, business or other financial relationship with the agency, and is a relative of staff, except with the prior written approval of the Executive Director.
+- A. WSCJTC staff are prohibited from: - 1.
+Directly or indirectly receiving, accepting, taking, seeking or soliciting any gift, gratuity, favor or anything of economic value from any person if the staff member has reason to believe the person: - Has or is seeking a contractual, business or other financial relationship with the WSCJTC; - Is involved with an operation or activity regulated by the WSCJTC; - Has interests which may be substantially affected by the employee's performance or nonperformance of official duties; or - Offered the gift, gratuity or favor because of the employee's ability to influence the activities regulated by the WSCJTC. - 2.
+Accepting, maintaining or disbursing WSCJTC funds, except as authorized. - 3.
+Working within their official WSCJTC capacity, with any Relative or Household Member who has a contractual, business or other financial relationship with WSCJTC, except with the prior written approval of the Executive Director.
 Should such a conflict arise, the staff member must immediately notify their supervisor. - 4.
-Using the power or authority of a position with the agency in a manner intended to induce or coerce another person to provide the employee or any other person with anything of economic or personal value, directly or indirectly.
+Using the power or authority of a position with WSCJTC in a manner intended to induce or coerce another person to provide the employee or any other person with anything of economic or personal value, directly or indirectly.